What is the most massive gravitational-wave source?: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Will Farr, Jonathan Gair, Eric Thrane and Yuri Levin for very useful comments and stimulating discussions.
+I am grateful to Arash Bahramian, Will Farr, Jonathan Gair, Yuri Levin, Eric Thrane, Alexandre Toubiana and the anonymous reviewers for very useful comments and stimulating discussions.
 I acknowledge support from the Australian Research Council (ARC) Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE230100016.